Volunteer in Peru - Lima

 The Medical project has a US$35 weekly surcharge and this is included in the program fee quoted to you by IVHQ when you apply.

 The Teaching English project provides local Peruvians with the opportunity to learn English from fluent English speakers, enhancing their skills and ability to communicate universally.
-Volunteers on this project are placed in local schools, a language institute or orphanage schools.
+Volunteers on this project are placed in local schools or at a language institute.
 The Teaching placements are located on the outskirts of Lima and volunteers generally travel one and a half hours to and from these placements by bus.
 While volunteer work is primarily focused on teaching children in schools, there is also the opportunity for volunteers to teach English to adults in community groups.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate, however we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
 Visit our Online TEFL course page to learn how to gain an internationally-recognised TEFL certification at a discounted rate.

 Construction and Renovation

 The Construction and Renovation project offers volunteers the chance to see immediate impact in the community in which they work.
-The focus of the project is on homes of underprivileged families in Pachacutec, a community on the outskirts of Lima, and in orphanages and other community buildings within Lima.
+The focus of the project is on homes of underprivileged families in Pachacutec, a community on the outskirts of Lima, and in other community buildings within Lima.
 The families in Pachacutec often live in makeshift homes and they are financially unable to complete much-needed improvements or repairs.
 The homes often lack sufficient roofing, flooring, electricity and/or plumbing.
-Many of the orphanages and community buildings volunteers work on within Lima also need help with maintenance such as painting, gardening, window repair and basic repair work.
+Many of the community buildings volunteers work on within Lima also need help with maintenance such as painting, gardening, window repair and basic repair work.
 Volunteers help with a range of tasks and the scope of the projects undertaken will vary depending on the current need in the community and feasibility based on the number of volunteers.
 Volunteers do not need any building or renovation experience to participate but experienced tradespeople are encouraged to list their skills on their application to ensure they’re best utilised.
-Please note, the Construction and Renovation project is only available from May through until the end of October and has an extra cost of US$35 (approximately AU$45) per week.
+Please note, the Construction and Renovation project is only available from May through until the end of October and has an extra cost of US$35 (approximately AU$50) per week.
 This extra cost is for supervision, materials and the logistics involved in this project and this amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 The program orientation begins on the 1st and 15th of every month and volunteers need to arrive into Lima on the day before orientation.